SamKurb/CHIP-8-Emulator/README.md

 # WORK IN PROGRESS: Will add building instructions soon

 # Overview
-This is an emulator/interpreter for the CHIP-8.
-It is written in C++, and uses the SDL2 library for both graphics, input handling and audio output
+This is a fully functional emulator/interpreter for the CHIP-8.
+It is written in C++, and uses the SDL2 library for both graphics, input handling and audio output.
+GUI library used is ImGui, along with an extension library called ImGuiFileDialog.

-## Key features:
+## Usage instructions:
-- Passes all relevant modern day tests (In particular, Timendus' tests: https://github.com/Timendus/chip8-test-suite)
+### Input:
-- Quirks are configurable.
-Supports all 6 main quirks (more detail below to be added)
+#### CHIP-8 input
-- Input works, with the input mapping being as follows: <br>
+- Input mapping is as follows:
   <pre>
    CHIP-8 Keypad   Keyboard
      +-+-+-+-+    +-+-+-+-+